sjain-stanford/wrkstn-setup/README.md

 Build successful!
 Binary is here: /scratch/bazel/build/output/bazel
 ```
-One can copy the binary `bazel` to a directory on the PATH (such as `/usr/local/bin` on Linux) or use it in-place.
+We can copy the binary `bazel` to a directory on the PATH (such as `/usr/local/bin` on Linux) or use it in-place.

 ```
 $ cp /scratch/bazel/output/bazel /scratch/bazel/bin/